A misconception that I often hear students say about the HSC is that only ‘smart’ students can achieve ATARs of 99 and above. This is not true at all.

 A very important technique that I learned for studying during the HSC was to allocate subjects to specific days in the week.
 Clearly, revising content for a whole topic of Chemistry on a Thursday afternoon would be much more efficient than revising multiple subtopics from Chemistry, Economics, and English.
 By studying for a single subject for longer periods of time, the content is much easier to understand.
 This is because of the correlation and relationship we can make between relevant subtopics.

 It’s also really important that you study appropriately for each subject.
-If you have a 3U math exam and a Chemistry exam in the same week, sitting 30 past papers for Maths and only revising content by reading notes for Chemistry is not going to be helpful.
+If you have a Maths Extension 1 exam and a Chemistry exam in the same week, sitting 30 past papers for Maths and only revising content by reading notes for Chemistry is not going to be helpful.
 Once you gain enough exposure to past papers for Math, you should be toning the practice down and focusing more on selecting hard questions from difficult past papers.
 This is a much better strategy than wasting time solving simple questions in each past paper.

 Likewise for Chemistry, you need to move from revising content to actually applying this content through exam response practice.
 You must include comprehensive revision and comparison of exemplar responses to your own when doing this.
 This form of smart study will allow you to achieve greater results with less overall hours put in.